-Research report: Soft skills will build the teams of tomorrow
+Research report: Transformative soft skills and communication training to build the teams of tomorrow

 2020 was one heck of a year.
 We experienced a global pandemic that upended life and business as we knew it.
 For those businesses that survived to see 2021, work has been forever changed.
 As a provider of storytelling and communication training, Duarte conducted research to learn from others in the learning and development (L&D) industry how they were navigating this new terrain and how communication has changed to meet the demands of the time.
 This research provided findings that we all can take with us into 2021 to ensure that our futures are collectively brighter.

 Through this research, we found that many companies struggled to move past crisis mode.
 Thankfully, some were able to move forward into recovery and others were able to resume normal operations.
 Overall, during this crisis, many organizations prioritized increasing retention, and driving up revenue and profits.

 Communication skills also proved to be more important during the pandemic; in fact, not a single respondent to our survey identified communication skills as less important.
 Respondents explained that communication during the pandemic helped connect people in a variety of ways.
 For example, technology advancements provided the capability to communicate virtually, which helped facilitate the move online for those able to work remotely and helped many survive the turbulent times.
 It can be inferred that without online communication, the economic toll of COVID-19 would have been even greater.